Cinema of Spain: The height of silent cinema

-In 1928, Ernesto Giménez Caballero and Luis Buñuel founded the first cine-club (film society), in Madrid.
-By that point, Madrid was already the primary center of the industry; 44 of the 58 films released up until that point had been produced there.
+In 1928, Ernesto Giménez Caballero and Luis Buñuel founded the first cine-club, in Madrid.
+By that point, Madrid was already the primary center of the industry; forty-four of the fifty-eight films released up until that point had been produced there.

-The rural drama La aldea maldita (The Cursed Village) (Florian Rey, 1929) was a hit in Paris, where, at the same time, Buñuel and Dalí premiered Un chien andalou (An Andalusian Dog).
+The rural drama La aldea maldita –The Cursed Village– (Florian Rey, 1929) was a hit in Paris, where, at the same time, Buñuel and Salvador Dalí premiered Un chien andalou.
 Un chien andalou has become one of the most well-known avant-garde films of that era.

 The crisis of sound

-By 1931, the introduction of audiophonic foreign productions had hurt the Spanish film industry to the point where only a single title was released that year.
+By 1931, the introduction of foreign sound films had hurt the Spanish film industry to the point where only a single title was released that year.

 In 1935, Manuel Casanova founded the Compañía Industrial Film Española S.A.
-(Spanish Industrial Film Company Inc, Cifesa) and introduced sound to Spanish film-making.
-CIFESA would grow to become the biggest production company to ever exist in Spain.
-Sometimes criticized as an instrument of the right wing, it nevertheless supported young filmmakers such as Luis Buñuel and his pseudo-documentary Las Hurdes: Tierra Sin Pan (Breadless Land).
-In 1933 it was responsible for filming 17 motion pictures and in 1934, 21.
-The most notable success was Benito Perojo´s La verbena de la paloma (The Dove's Verbena).They were also responsible for the 1947 Don Quijote de la Mancha, the most elaborate version of the Cervantes classic up to that time.
-By 1935 production had risen to 37 films.
+(Cifesa) and introduced sound to Spanish film-making.
+Cifesa would grow to become the biggest production company to ever exist in Spain.
+Sometimes criticized as an instrument of the right wing, it nevertheless supported young filmmakers such as Buñuel and his pseudo-documentary Las Hurdes: Tierra Sin Pan (1933).
+In 1933 it was responsible for filming seventeen motion pictures and in 1934, twenty-one.
+The most notable success was Paloma Fair (Benito Perojo, 1935).
+They were also responsible for Don Quijote de la Mancha (Rafael Gil, 1947), the most elaborate version of the Cervantes classic up to that time.
+By 1935 production had risen to thirty-seven films.

 The Civil War and its aftermath

-The Civil War devastated the silent film era: only 10% of all silent films made before 1936 survived the war.
+The Civil War devastated the silent film era: only ten per cent of all silent films made before 1936 survived the war.
 Films were also destroyed for their celluloid content and made into goods.

-Around 1936, both sides of the Civil War began to use cinema as a means of propaganda and censorship.
-A typical example of this is Luis Buñuel's España 1936, which also contains much rare newsreel footage.
+Around 1936, both sides of the Civil War began to use cinema as a means of propaganda.
+A typical example of this is España 1936 (Buñuel, 1937), which also contains much rare newsreel footage.
 The pro-Franco side founded the National Department of Cinematography, causing many actors to go into exile.

-The new regime then began to impose obligatory dubbing to highlight directors such as Ignacio F. Iquino, Rafael Gil (Huella de luz (1941)), Juan de Orduña (Locura de amor (1948)), Antonio Román (Los últimos de Filipinas (1945)), José Luis Sáenz de Heredia (Raza (1942)), and Edgar Neville.
-Cifesa produced Ella, él y sus millones (1944) as well as Fedra (1956), by Manuel Mur Oti.
+The new regime then began to impose censorship and the obligatory dubbing to Spanish to all films released.
+Highlights in this era are El difunto es un vivo (Ignacio F. Iquino, 1941), Traces of Light (Rafael Gil, 1941), Madness for Love (Juan de Orduña, 1948), Last Stand in the Philippines (Antonio Román, 1945), Raza (José Luis Sáenz de Heredia with screenplay by Franco himself, 1942), and The Tower of the Seven Hunchbacks (Edgar Neville, 1944).
+Cifesa produced Ella, él y sus millones (de Orduña, 1944) as well as Fedra (Manuel Mur Oti, 1956).